MauriceGit/compiler/README.md

     j B
 }

-// Structs are created by calling a virtual function with the same name and an exact match of parameters
+// Structs are created by calling a function with the same name and an exact match of parameters
 // that match the expected types of the struct.
 // Internally, this is just syntax, not a function.
 So there is no overhead! a = A(1, B(3, 4))